 Thyroid Fine-needle Aspiration Biopsy

 WHAT YOU NEED TO KNOW:

 Thyroid fine-needle aspiration biopsy is a procedure to remove tissue and fluid from a nodule (lump) in the thyroid gland.
-This test helps your caregiver diagnose thyroid cancer or identify thyroid nodules that are not cancer.
-Your caregiver uses the results to decide whether you need additional treatment.
+This test helps your healthcare provider diagnose thyroid cancer or identify thyroid nodules that are not cancer.
+Your healthcare provider uses the results to decide whether you need additional treatment.

-- Ask your primary healthcare provider when you can return to your normal activities.
+- Ask your healthcare provider when you can return to your normal activities.

 Follow up with your endocrinologist as directed:

 Write down your questions so you remember to ask them during your visits.
 Keep all appointments for other tests or procedures ordered for you.

 - You have discomfort or pain at the site of the biopsy.

 - You have a bruise or a purple, swollen lump at the site of the biopsy.